threefoldadmin/legal/src/definitions.md

 ## ThreeFold Tech (TFTech)

-Sofware Technology company in Belgium.
+Software Technology company in Belgium.

 Has no direct relationship with the TFGrid or TFTokens.
 TFTech does not farm and ThreeFold Tokens and has no impact or does not give any direction to anything happening on the ThreeFold Grid or in relation to TFTokens.